-- Make water the norm for quenching thirst drink water when you are thirsty and encourage others to do the same! - Nonfat and 1% milk and 100% fruit and vegetable juices contain beneficial nutrients and calories - they are healthy foods that promote a nutritious diet; they are not beverages to drink when thirsty. - Consider limiting your consumption of artificially sweetened beverages, like diet sodas.
+- Make water the norm for quenching thirst drink water when you are thirsty and encourage others to do the same! - Nonfat and 1% milk and 100% vegetable juices contain beneficial nutrients and calories - they are healthy foods that promote a nutritious diet; they are not beverages to drink when thirsty. - Consider limiting your consumption of artificially sweetened beverages, like diet sodas.

-Contact the Clearinghouse for Military Family Readiness at 1-877-382-9185 or www.militaryfamilies.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!
+Contact 5210 at 5210@psu.edu or www.5210.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!